mwentzWW/PetroAlchemy/README.md

 ## Current Features

     1. Import Excel/CSV production file
-    2. View and edit data in production tab (possibly remove)
-    3. Fit Arps hyperbolic decline curves for oil and gas
+    2. Fit Arps hyperbolic decline curves for oil and gas
-    4. Run financial cash flow on decline curves
+    3. Run financial cash flow on decline curves
-    5. Preview monthly cash flow in application
+    4. Preview monthly cash flow in application
-    6. Output cash flow to excel
+    5. Output cash flow to excel

 I have a list of features to add to the project.
 I want to add the ability for engineers to select several different kinds of decline curves, not just Arps hyperbolic/exponential.
 This application utilized the Society of Petroleum Evaluation Engineer's website and best practices for equations and discounting methodologies.